roryai/transfer_wizard_redux/readme.md

 - SQL to enable:
   1. Filtering duplicates at the database level
   2. Pause and resume function
-- Status updates before, during and after transfer
+- Status updates before, during and after copy
 - Logging
 - Scheduled backup functionality- e.g. a daily backup of any new photos that have been added to your hard drive.
 - GUI